tleecsm/VoVTCG/www/data/cards.md

 <b>Persistence, 1:</b> <i>This card is not destroyed by activation.
 When this card is revealed, it gains 1 Persist counter.
 In the end phase of your turn, remove 1 Persist counter from this card or destroy it.</i>
-While this card is revealed in play, this fortification gains the <b>Sanctum</b> keyword.
+Choose one attached fortification.
+While this card is revealed in play, it gain the <b>Sanctum</b> keyword.
 (<b>Sanctum:</b> <i>Allied Worship effects require 1 less Disciple to activate.</i>)
 <br>